department-for-transport-public/Open_NaPTAN/README.md

 [MIT License](https://github.com/departmentfortransport/NaPTANTools/blob/master/LICENCE.md)

 ## Acknowledgements

-Base map and data from OpenStreetMap and OpenStreetMap Foundation Find out more here: https://www.openstreetmap.org/copyright
+© OpenStreetMap contributors

-OpenStreetMap Data has been used in the development of this product.
+Open Street Map Data has been used in the development of this product.

 Giuseppe Sollazzo